NotDarkn/ultradocs/docs/any/1-limbo/any-1-3.md

 Dash backwards, turn around and place the skull with whiplash <br/>
 Checkpoint <br/>
 Dash slide into the soap room <br/>
-Break the ceiling with a rocket <br/>
+Break the grate on the ceiling with a rocket <br/>
 Use malicious rail to boost up and whiplash to grab the soap <br/>
 Checkpoint <br/>
 [Dash jump](/speedrun-tech.md#dash-jump) backwards, slam then [CE Boost](/speedrun-tech.md#ce-boost-core-eject-boost) down the corridor <br/>